mvolkmann/blog/src/smalltalk.md

 - Learn how to write and distribute command-line utilities/apps in Smalltalk.
 - Learn how to write and distribute GUI apps in Smalltalk.
 - Learn how to write and distribute web apps in Smalltalk.
+- Study the code in the "Morphic-Games-Solitaire" package to see what you can learn from it.